-Our list of the best Linux distros should help you out.
+We’ve compiled this regularly updated list of the best Linux operating systems available.
 Use the menu below to find a Linux distribution to suit your specific needs.

-Ubuntu is a Debian-based distro, with Unity as the default desktop environment.
-It’s one of the most popular distros around, and it improves with every release.
-The latest releases are slick, polished distros, optimized for both desktops, laptops and hybrids.
+Ubuntu is a Debian-based distro, and as of the 17.10 update, ships with GNOME as the default desktop environment.
+One of the most popular Linux operating systems around, Ubuntu improves with every release.
+The latest releases are designed for desktops, laptops, and hybrids.
+In short, if you’re switching from Windows or macOS, Ubuntu is probably the first OS you’ll try.
+There’s even a version for the Raspberry Pi!

-Kubuntu is an Ubuntu derivative that uses KDE instead of Unity as the default desktop environment.
+Ubuntu has many derivatives.
+One popular option is Kubuntu, which uses the KDE desktop environment.
 Beneath this, it is essentially the same as Ubuntu and is released on the same schedule.

 Linux Mint is an elegant, modern distro that is easy to use, yet powerful.
-It’s based on Ubuntu, is reliably safe and comes with one of the best software managers.
-These days it’s one of the most popular Linux distributions around, claiming to be the most popular home operating system after Windows and Mac OS.
+Based on Ubuntu, Linux Mint is reliable and comes with one of the best software managers.
+Mint has been the top-rated Linux operating system on DistroWatch since 2011, with the vast majority of Windows and macOS refugees choosing it as their new desktop home.

 Mint comes with a wide range of desktop options.
-You can have the default Cinnamon desktop, or with MATE, KDE, or Xfce.
-Linux Mint Debian Edition is also available, aimed at experienced Linux users.
+You can have the default Cinnamon desktop, or with MATE, KDE, or Xfce (XForms Common Environment).
+Linux Mint Debian Edition, aimed at experienced Linux users, is also available.

-Deepin is an Ubuntu based distro with the stylish Deepin Desktop Environment (DDE), intended to appeal to newer Linux users.
-It’s simple and intuitive, featuring one of the best system settings panel displays of any distro.
-DMusic, DPlayer and DTalk are among the dedicated applications.
+This Ubuntu based distro, packaged with the stylish Deepin Desktop Environment (DDE), is intended to appeal to newer Linux users.
+Simple and intuitive, and featuring one of the best system settings panel displays of any distro, Deepin is clearly inspired by Apple’s macOS desktop.

-Deepin also features an easy to use software center, far superior to similar tools in other distros.
+Deepin also features an easy-to-use software center that’s far superior to similar tools in other distros.

 PCLinuxOS is designed with regular PC users in mind, and features the KDE Plasma Desktop by default.
-This distribution makes it easy to install drivers, get Office software, edit photos, get online and start using multimedia.
-Snapshot backups are easily created.
+This distribution makes it easy to install drivers, get Office software, edit photos, get online, and start using multimedia.

-Based on Ubuntu LTS releases, Linux Lite is a minimal footprint distro, with a clean and simple Xfce desktop, Windows-style.
+Based on Ubuntu LTS releases, Linux Lite is a minimal footprint distro, with a clean and simple Xfce desktop.
+This distro also adopts a Windows-style Start menu, helping a Windows switcher feel right at home.

-The aim of Linux Lite is to introduce Windows users to Linux.
-Its small resource footprint means that you can install it on a PC with a 700 Mhz CPU and just 512 MB of RAM.
+Linux Lite’s small resource footprint means that you can install it on a PC with a 700 MHz CPU and just 512 MB of RAM.
 That’s what we call light!

 Yet another Ubuntu-based distro, Elementary OS has differentiated itself superbly since the release of Elementary OS Luna.
 It features beautiful, simple default apps that follow the OS’s aesthetic appeal, such as Geary for email, Midori web browser, Maya calendar, Totem movie player, and the Noise music player.

-The OpenSUSE distribution is a general distro for Linux built by the OpenSUSE Project, aiming to be both a great beginner distro and something that appeals to experienced Linux users.
-OpenSUSE comes with YAST, an administration program that controls installations, package management and more.
+The openSUSE distribution is a general distro for Linux built by the openSUSE Project.
+It aims to be both a great beginner distro and something that appeals to experienced Linux users. openSUSE comes with YAST, an administration program that controls installations, package management, and more.

-Debian is an older Linux distribution which comes with the GNOME desktop environment.
-However, it’s also available for FreeBSD and work is in progress to support other kernels, such as the Hurd.
-Debian prides itself on coming preloaded with over 37500 packages, and with simple utilities that make it easy to get more.
+Debian is an older Linux distribution that comes with the GNOME desktop environment.
+However, it’s also available with the FreeBSD kernel, and work is in progress to support other kernels, such as the Hurd.
+Debian prides itself on coming preloaded with over 37,500 packages and simple utilities that make it easy to get more.

 SparkyLinux is a distribution that has evolved from the “testing” branch of Debian.
 The main edition comes with a customized version of the lightweight LXDE desktop, with other customized desktops available.

-Gentoo Linux can be adapted to almost any requiremnent.
+You can adapt Gentoo Linux to almost any requirement.
 Its versatility and performance are what sets it apart from other distros.
 Gentoo Linux also comes with an advanced package management system called Portage.

 CentOS (Community Enterprise Operating System) is a community rebuild of Red Hat Enterprise Linux.
-It’s designed for people who want to use an enterprise-standard distribution for free.
+Do you want to use an enterprise-standard distribution for free?

 Save time installing artistic tools and applications to Fedora by simply installing this spin from the Fedora artistic design team.
-Focusing on art and illustration, and desktop publishing, you’ll find tools like Inkscape and GIMP are preinstalled, along with many others.
+You’ll find tools like Inkscape and GIMP are among those preinstalled in this art-, illustration-, and DTP-focused distro.

 All of the creative distros listed here offer a good mix of tools, and while KXStudio is no different, it focuses on audio production.
 Throw in the KDE desktop and you have a digital studio capable of considerable performance.